iamtigermaximus/ecommerce-webstore/README.md

 - clear all products in the cart
 - register and login as a user
 - responsive to different screen size
+- pagination- calculates the products length for all items and for each category

 ## Limitations and Improvements: